Benitoite/surfs_up/README.md

 Summary: Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.

+As these temperatures are very mild across both June and December, there is a high likelyhood of year-round success.
+Another key weather indicator which may be analyzed from these measurement data is precipitation.
+Although temperatures will stay mild, significant rain could hinder sales.